5. In defence of big bang super reform

 Commentariat: one of the biggest weaknesses in the budget

-we don't control oil prices and it's better to put money in people's pockets through income tax relief rather than "mucking around" with excise, as the PM termed it on AM this morning.
+The defence: we don't control oil prices and it's better to put money in people's pockets through income tax relief rather than "mucking around" with excise, as the PM termed it on

 The Truth: the best way to relieve petrol pain would be to cut the 38c-a-litre fuel excise.
 Those who have limited income and drive long distances are really struggling, while wealthy greenies who don't own a car get too much benefit from the tax cuts.